GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-The netCDF library that makes up the backbone of the grid file i/o operations can be obtained from Unidata by downloading the file from the anonymous FTP directory of .
+The netCDF library that makes up the backbone of the grid file i/o operations can be obtained from Unidata by downloading the file from the anonymous FTP directory of http:\\unidata.ucar.edu

 Install via subversion
 ----------------------